Strongest Wood Glue: What Are The 9 Best Woodworking Glues?

 Animal Glues

 The Tang Dynasty also employed animal hide glue to bind and preserve pigment particles.
-You can purchase hide glue in pearl or liquid form, and it’s easy to use.
+You can purchase this natural glue in pearl or liquid form, and it’s easy to use.

 Formaldehydes